cary-foreflight/lafftrack/README.md

 For support or queries, please open an issue in the GitHub repository.

 ## Acknowledgements
-- Icons used in this extension are provided by [Icon Provider].
-Make sure to replace `[Icon Provider]` with the actual source of your icons.
+- Icons used in this extension are provided by https://www.istockphoto.com